BENJiDevil/BENJiDevil/README.md

 :house: Based in Russia (I'm sure it's temporary :))
 :mortar_board: Graduated from the Tambov State Technical University.
 Specialty — Information systems and technologies.
 :feelsgood: Experienced web developer with over 5 years of experience.
-:bomb: Specialize in Front-End Development but also use ModxRevo as CMS
+:bomb: Specialize in Front-End Development but also use ModX Revo as CMS

 I believe I'm a quick learner, so I will be happy to work in new area.